kamil-alekber/dream/services/docker/artifacts/js/intro_js/3_promises/docs/learn.md

 ---
-title: Intro to the variables
+title: Promises is the best add on to es6
 ---

 JavaScript is the best language to learn.
 You shoold start your carrier now.